 Dr Kalim Siddiqui’s years of activism bridged this crucial period.
 In the early 1970s, having already spent two decades involved in Islamic activism, and in the wake of the loss of Jerusalem to the zionists in 1967 and the break-up of Pakistan, he felt that the fortunes of the Ummah had reached rock bottom.
-But he did not let this feeling paralyze him.
-Recognising the reality of western hegemony, he set about the work he thought would be necessary to prepare the ground for a future Islamic movement to challenge the west at every level.
-It was for this task that he oversaw the establishment of the Muslim Institute, London, although he did not expect to see an Islamic challenge emerging during his lifetime.
+But he did not let this feeling paralyse him.
+Instead, he set about the groundwork he thought would be necessary for a future Islamic movement to challenge the west, although he did not expect to see such a challenge emerge in his own lifetime.
+This was the thinking behind the establishment of the Muslim Institute, London, in the early 1970s, and his writings during this decade.

 This was a vision and focus that he maintained through to the end of his life, despite the many obstacles thrown up by enemies of the Islamic Revolution, and the resistance of many in both Iran itself and in the global Islamic movement.
-All his work through this period – from the media work through Crescent International, Muslimedia and numerous other projects; the conferences and seminars of the Muslim Institute; the endless speaking tours and media appearances; and of course his many writings – can be understood in this framework.
+All his work through this period can be understood in this framework.
+This included networking with and facilitating contacts between Islamic activists all over the world; media work through Crescent International, Muslimedia and numerous other projects; the conferences and seminars of the Muslim Institute; the relentless speaking tours and media appearances; and of course his own many writings.

 This site aims to highlight his work for the benefit of contemporary Muslims and Islamic movements, insha’Allah ta’ala.